atevington/LunchWave/README.md

 # mark a user as an admin
 node .\utility\dbadmin.js create administrator "{id: 'GOOGLE_ID' /* replace with Google profile id */}"

-# un-flag user as an admin
+# un-flag a user as an admin
 node .\utility\dbadmin.js destroy administrator "{where: {id: 'GOOGLE_ID' /* replace with Google profile id */}}"

 # create a new restaurant